Greenwood Junior High School

 Reading/Language Arts Proficiency

-Greenwood Junior High School's student population of 691 students has stayed relatively flat over five school years.
+Greenwood Junior High School's student population of 601 students has declined by 7% over five school years.

 Total Classroom Teachers